 There’s nothing quite like a birthday party Toodlelou Creativity Lab.
 A creative exploration studio for young people aged two to teen located in Oranmore, Galway, the Lab is designed to inspire.
 They design each party around the child’s interests, from unicorns to fairies, knights to dinosaurs and everything in between.
 Guests are treated to two hours of creating art and/or experimenting with science, and bring home everything they’ve made at the end of the party.
 Catering for groups of up to 20 children, all materials are included – including a special collaborative piece created at the start for the birthday girl or boy to bring home.

-You might also enjoy Unusual Kids Party Ideas and Venues
+You May Also Enjoy Unusual Kids Party Ideas and Venues in Ireland

 Science Websites for Kids